anuj-l22/DE_Project_Submission/README.md

    cd Project_Submission
    ```

-2. **Update the `.env` file**:
-   - Add your GitHub token to the `.env` file:
-     ```
-     GITHUB_TOKEN=your_github_token
-     ```
-   - **Note**: The default MySQL credentials for the internal container are:
-     - Username: `root`
-     - Password: `abcd1234`
-   - These can be changed if required by updating the `docker-compose.yml` file and corresponding scripts.

-3. Build and start the Docker containers:
+2. Build and start the Docker containers:
    ```bash
    docker-compose up --build
    ```

-4. The setup includes the following:
+3. The setup includes the following:
-   - MySQL container initialized with the schema from `MySQL/init.sql`.
+   - A MySQL container initialized with the schema from `MySQL/init.sql`.
    - Event and gold price ETL pipelines running via the `etl` service.
    - App container for additional functionalities (e.g., Streamlit frontend).

-5. Access the services:
+4. Access the services:
-   - The MySQL database is exposed internally for services and can be accessed at `localhost:3307` if required as local MySQL uses 3306 so in Docker I am using 3307 to avoid discrepancies
+   - The MySQL database is exposed internally for services and can be accessed at `localhost:3307` to avoid conflicts with the default MySQL port (`3306`).
    - Logs for ETL processing and other services will be visible in the terminal.

 ### MySQL Credentials